-In my town, we still call it “the dump,” even though it’s no longer a final resting place for trash, but a “transfer station,” where residents deposit trash and recyclables into containers that then get transported to appropriate destination sites.
+In my town and many nearby towns, we still call it “the dump,” even though it’s no longer a final resting place for trash, but a “transfer station,” where residents deposit trash and recyclables into containers that then get transported to appropriate destination sites.

+But also we enjoy our visits there.
+Not only does the dump serves as an important social center, but it’s a great place to recycle.
+We leave still–useable items at the small building we call the “Free Mall.”
 We toss scrap metal items on the ground, where they will collect into a mountain of metal before being baled into giant cuboids and shipped off to recycling markets.
-We leave still-useable items at the small building we call the “Free Mall.”

-For frugal folks like us, the town dump gives as much as it receives–maybe more.
-The manager has never discouraged dump-picking, except for aluminum cans, which generate revenue for the town.
+For frugal folks like us, the town dump gives as much as it receives—maybe more.
+The manager has never discouraged recycling and reusing, except for aluminum cans, which generate revenue for the town.

-I always give the metal pile close scrutiny.
-Stuff I’ve found there: a lawn-mower tire, an almost-new pressure-canner I used for years, a metal laundry rack (that I also press into service for drying herbs, garlic and onions; see photo), and the six homemade wire tomato cages that currently support a heavy crop of Defiant tomatoes.
+- I always give the metal pile close scrutiny.
+Stuff I’ve found there: a lawn–mower tire, an almost-new pressure–canner I used for years, a metal laundry rack (that I also press into service for drying herbs, garlic and onions), and the six homemade wire tomato cages that currently support a heavy crop of Defiant tomatoes.

-Americans are the most wasteful people on the planet.
-We generate around five pounds of household trash per person each day, at an aggregate cost of many billions, not counting the health and environmental costs.
+As Americans, we generate around five pounds of household trash per person each day, at an aggregate cost of many billions of dollars, not counting the health and environmental costs.

 A market economy based on growth seems to mandate ever–increasing volumes of waste.
 I’ve read many books/papers by folks advocating all sorts of business models and policy options they say could create a “zero waste” society with robust, continuous growth.
 I’m not all that optimistic about the prospects of getting there any time soon.